OzanYasin/git-and-github-bootcamp/README.md

 There are many different approaches for naming feature branches.
 Often you'll see branch names that include slashes like **bug/fix-scroll** or **feature/login-form** or **feat/button/enable-pointer-events**

 Specific teams and projects usually have their own branch naming conventions.
 To keep these slides simple and concise, I'm just going to ignore those best-practices for now.

+## Merging In Feature Branches

+At some point new the work on feature branches will need to be merged in to the master branch!
+There are a couple of options for how to do this...

+1. Merge at will, without any sort of discussion with teammates.
+JUST DO IT WHENEVER YOU WANT.
+2. Send an email or chat message or something to your team to discuss if the changes should be merged in.
+3. Pull Requests!